New Breed (Jay Park album)

-New Breed is the first Korean studio album by Korean-American singer Jay Park.
+New Breed is the first Korean studio album by Korean-American rapper Jay Park.
 It is divided in two parts, the first part being released as a digital EP on December 28, 2011 and the full album being released digitally on February 7, 2012.
 It was released in physical format by February 9, 2012.

 Background

 Park began working on this album even before releasing his first mini-album Take A Deeper Look.
 The songs produced by Cha Cha Malone were mostly done a year ago before the actual release of the album.
 Park wrote about 30 songs in the last 2 years, and chose the best from those for his first full-length album.
 Park chose the title "New Breed" for his first album as a pledge to do new music which he hasn't shown before.
 He stated via Twitter that he planned to release it as a mini album composed of seven tracks in November.
 At that time, he had also already finished mixing the title track for the mini-album.
 However, it was finally decided to release it as a full-length album, divided in two parts.
 Park revealed a short preview of "I Got Your Back" on Twitter with Jeon Goon, the songwriter and producer of Taeyang's "I Need A Girl" and Wheesung's "Fading Star" (Korean: 별이 지다; Revised Romanization: Byeori Jida) on November 30, 2011.

 Park confirmed at many times via Twitter many collaborations with top hip hop Korean artists, including Dok2, The Quiett, Dynamic Duo, Bizzy and legend Korean hip hop artists Tiger JK & wife Tasha Reid.

 Park revealed he worked with famous US producer Rob Knox from the Y's, who worked with top US artists like Justin Timberlake, Rihanna, Chris Brown, Britney Spears and Joe Jonas, for a song called "I Love You".
 They already worked together through jTBC's audition program Made In U.

 Park stated that they were around "4 or 5" tracks that he either "threw away or gave to someone else", and that due to announcing a release schedule ahead of time, he felt rushed and pressured to add the finishing touches to the album.